millerk22/emc2-labs/EMC2-Labs-Fall/lab02.rst

 Global and Local Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Consider the function from Lab 1:
+Consider the following function from Lab 1:

 .. code-block:: python